WasmEdge/docs/docs/start/install.md

 <!-- prettier-ignore -->
 :::note
-The Tensorflow Lite plugin is being deprecated from WasmEdge 0.14.0.
+The WasmEdge TLS plugin is being deprecated from WasmEdge 0.14.0.
 We now compile TLS functions directly into Wasm for better portability.
 :::note

 The WasmEdge TLS plug-in utilizes the native OpenSSL library to support HTTPS and TLS requests from WasmEdge sockets.
 To install WasmEdge with the TLS plug-in, run the following command.